 - Read the multi-part series on Tips for Caregivers by searching “sweet spots” on this blog.

 - Learn about God’s imprint on you, your needs and your purpose with a temperament therapist who is certified through the National Christian Counselors Association (NCCA) or the Sarasota Academy of Christian Counseling (SACC).
-WRIM’s own Lisa Jamieson is certified with SACC and a licensed pastoral counsellor.
+WRIM’s own Lisa Jamieson is certified with SACC and a ordained pastoral counsellor.

 - Get involved in our peer support group for family caregivers.